basemdabbour/AS-GAME/README.md

-This following is sample data structure of Tic Tac Toe game:
+The following is sample data structure of Tic Tac Toe game

 ```